aldaff/MemTestHelper/DDR4 OC Guide(Intel).md

    * Set command rate (CR) to 2T if it isn't already.
    * Set tCCDL to 8.
 Asus UEFIs don't expose this timing.

-   Ryzen 3000:
-   * Desynchronising MCLK and FCLK can incur a massive latency penalty, so you're better off tightening timings to keep your MCLK:FCLK 1:1.
-See [AMD - AM4](#amd---am4) for more information.
-   * Otherwise, set FCLK to whatever is stable (1600MHz if you're unsure).
 2. Loosen primary timings to 18-22-22-42 and set tCWL to 18.
 3. Increase DRAM voltage to 1.45v if it is safe for your IC.
 5. Follow steps 4-7 from [Finding a Baseline](#finding-a-baseline).